-Plug the power cord into the rear of the control panel, but do not plug the power cord into the wall socket yet.
+Plug the wind tunnel controller power cord into the rear of the control panel, but do not plug the power cord into the wall socket yet.

 Inspect the wind tunnel for shipping damage.
 If any damage was caused in shipping, please contact Interactive Instruments immediately.
 Operating a damaged tunnel may result in additional damage to the tunnel or personal injury.